Harringay Arena: Construction

 Harringay Arena was built and owned by Brigadier-General Alfred Critchley under the auspices of his private company, the Greyhound Racing Association Trust Ltd (GRA).
 A new company, Harringay Arena Limited, whose directors were also directors of the GRA, was incorporated in 1936 to build and manage the venue.
 The company raised funds for the venture via a stock and share issue in January 1936.

-Designed by Dr. Oscar Faber, the arena was a stark modernist octagonal-shaped building which borrowed heavily from the Maple Leaf Gardens in Toronto.
+Designed by Dr Oscar Faber, the arena was a stark modernist octagonal-shaped building which borrowed heavily from Maple Leaf Gardens in Toronto.
 It was erected adjacent to the Harringay Stadium in just eight months between February and October 1936.
 Its vast steel roof was constructed by Dorman Long & Co, who had recently been responsible for the Sydney Harbour Bridge and completed the new Wembley Stadium in 2007.

 It had a seating capacity of almost 10,000 for ice hockey and slightly more for boxing.
 The actual arena was 198 ft long by 88 ft wide.
 A removable maple floor could be laid over the ice for non-sporting events.
 This arrangement clearly proved troublesome.
 At an event shortly after its opening the Daily Herald reported that "claims that Harringay had solved its cold-feet problem were not quite substantiated.
 Cold air from the ice below the boards filtered through".